Theofili/Subcellular-Localization-Prediction/README.md

 python data/data_functions/average.py
 ```

-**First input a working directory** -- all files after that will be saved into distinct folders

 When executed this program:
 * Collects **human protein sequences** from the Entrez-protein database.
 * Calculates the lengths of the sequences.
-* Prints statistics like mean, sd and distribution of lengths.
+* Prints statistics like mean, sd and distribution of sequence lengths.
 * Prints **lower (5%) and upper (95%) bound** for sequence lengths.

 These numbers are used to filter out extremely short or long protein sequences, because they are often biological artifacts (fragments, chimeras, or annotation errors) and don’t represent typical proteins.
 From a computational side, very short or long sequences create inefficiencies in batching, increase memory cost, and can destabilize training.
 By restricting lengths to a reasonable range, the model focuses on biologically meaningful proteins and trains more efficiently.

-*Average length is calculated on proteins from human and not only from the ones used to train - if trained data is used upper bound is higher due to in general longer extracellular protein sequences.
-Don't know which bounds should be used.*
+*Average length is calculated on proteins from human and not only from the ones used to train - if trained data is used upper bound is higher due to in general longer extracellular protein sequences. ~~Don't know which bounds should be used.~~*

 ### 1.2 `model_dataframes.py`
 ```ruby